Mass Effect 2: Kasumi – Stolen Memory

 Mass Effect 2: Kasumi – Stolen Memory is a downloadable content pack developed by BioWare and published by Electronic Arts and Microsoft Game Studios for the 2010 action role-playing video game Mass Effect 2.
-It was released for Microsoft Windows and Xbox 360 in April 6, 2010.
+It was released for Microsoft Windows and Xbox 360 on April 6, 2010.
 It was also included in the PlayStation 3 version of Mass Effect 2, which was released in 2011 by Electronic Arts.
 Set within the Milky Way galaxy during the 22nd century, Stolen Memory follows thief Kasumi Goto and her efforts to steal a graybox that contains memories of her partner.

 Stolen Memory was announced at the 2010 Game Developers Conference and is the first major downloadable content pack for Mass Effect 2 that does not require the game's Cerberus Network, an online downloadable content and news service that enables free bonus content for the game.
 Its soundtrack was composed by Sonic Mayhem duo Sascha Dikiciyan and Cris Velasco.
 The pack received mixed reviews from critics, who criticized its short length but nevertheless highlighted its enjoyable gameplay.
 In 2021, Stolen Memory was remastered as part of the Mass Effect Legendary Edition.